dbeniamin/Automation-with-Python/README.md

 **12.09.2024 - 01_parse_data**  - Data parsing with python for various files
 - Examples of scripts to parse data to .csv, .txt, .xml, .JSON.
 - Can be used to scale up the usage for large files and manipulate data as desired.

+**16.09.2024 - 00_file_manipulation.py**  - File manipulation using Python
+- Contains several examples of file manipulation using Python.
+- Can be extended to folders not only files.

 ### Contributing: